-What do you do with all the bits and pieces of leftover crayons that your kids can’t use?
+After Marie Kondo-ing your kids’ room, you found bits and pieces of leftover crayons that they can’t use.
+What do you do with them?
 Instead of throwing them away, think about crayon craft ideas, like this one.

 What you need

 • Heart-shaped, non-stick metal

 1. Remove paper wrapper from crayons.
 Chop them into smaller pieces of around 1 to 2cm.

 2. Spray pan lightly with cooking spray.
 Fill hearts full with crayons.

 3. Place pan in 80 deg C oven for about 20 minutes or until crayons are completely melted.

 4. Carefully remove pan from oven and cool at room temperature.

 5. Remove crayons from pan – they should pop out easily.
 Use toothpick to lift them out if necessary.